saucedor/E2-Generating-and-Cleaning-a-Restricted-Context-Free-Grammar/README.md

 This, without strict rule separation, the grammar could become ambiguous, allowing multiple parse trees for a single sentence.

-However, in the grammar implemented for this project, noun phrases (NP) are restricted to a single pronoun or noun, and verb phrases (VP) always require a verb followed by exactly one noun phrase.
+Howe, in the grammar implemented for this project, noun phrases (NP) are restricted to a single pronoun or noun, and verb phrases (VP) always require a verb followed by exactly one noun phrase.
 This rigid structure ensures that only one syntactic tree is generated per valid sentence.

 ---

 ## Elimination of Left Recursion

-The original grammar also did not contain left recursion.
+The original grammar also not contain left recursion.
 In all production rules, the first symbol derived is different from the non-terminal being defined, which prevents left-recursive loops.

 For example:
 - **S → NP VP** starts with a noun phrase (NP).